Generic Inference on Quantile and Quantile Effect Functions for Discrete Outcomes: Applications to Counterfactual Analysis Using Distribution Regression

 \subsection{Marginal and Counterfactual Distributions}

-In the two applications that we present below there are two groups: the treated and control units in the first application, and the black and white children in the second application.
+We show how to utilize DR for causal inference in two empirical applications.
+In both applications there are two groups: the treated and control units in the first application, and the black and white children in the second application.
 We use DR to model and estimate the conditional distribution of the outcome in each group at each value of the covariates, that we denote by $F_{Y_{0}|X_{0}}(y\mid x)$ and $F_{Y_{1}|X_{1}}(y\mid x)$.
 The difference between these two high-dimensional DFs is, however, difficult to convey.
 Instead, we integrate these conditional distributions with respect to observed covariate distributions and compare the resulting marginal distributions.

 For instance, in the first application, the marginal distribution